6P/d'Arrest: Exploration

 A study in 1966 proposed a Mariner-type mission to 6P/d'Arrest planned to be launched from an Atlas-Centaur by April 1976, arriving at the comet at a distance of 100000 km about 115–145 days after launch, however this did not come to fruition.

-6P/d was one of a trio of comets alongside 2P/Encke and 73P/Schwassmann–Wachmann targeted by the ill-fated CONTOUR mission, which was launched but lost contact soon after reaching orbit in 2002.
+6P/d'Arrest was one of a trio of comets alongside 2P/Encke and 73P/Schwassmann–Wachmann targeted by the ill-fated CONTOUR mission, which was launched but lost contact soon after reaching orbit in 2002.
 Had it been functional, the planned date for CONTOUR's flyby of d'Arrest would have been 2008, after visiting two other comets.

-Around 2007, 6P/d was one of nine comets examined for a preliminary comet sample return mission study.
+Around 2007, 6P/d'Arrest was one of nine comets examined for a preliminary comet sample return mission study.
 By the 2010s, three comet surface sample return missions (CONDOR, CORSAIR, and CAESAR) were selected as finalists for the New Frontiers Program, but the recently studied 67P/Churyumov–Gerasimenko and 88P/Howell were chosen as the selected targets.
 These proposals were ultimately not selected in favor of the Dragonfly mission to Titan.